mainsail-crew/mainsail-config/README.md

 ### How to install
 We currently do not provide an installer and we might never do.
 But doing it is simple copy and paste a few commands in an ssh terminal.
-The instructions assume that you have a up to data and working moonraker installation.
+The instructions assume that you have an up to data and working moonraker installation.
 If not start with updating your moonraker first.

 ```
 cd ~